Helping Victims Of Negligent Security Seek Justice

 The answer to that question is that in both Missouri and Illinois, a business can be held responsible for personal injuries suffered by its patrons during a criminal act.
 The victim needs to show, however, that the business owner:

-- By the exercise of reasonable care could have known that the conduct was occurring or was about to occur; and
+- By the exercise of reasonable care could have known that the conduct was occurring or was about to occur

 When the injuries a patron sustains are caused by intentional, criminal acts of other patrons or third persons, it is more difficult – but not impossible – to prove that a business is responsible for those injuries.
 However, our courts have determined that liability will attach when:

-- There is a history on the premises of specific acts of criminal
+- There is a history of the premises of specific acts of criminal violence (i.e., aggravated assault, theft, etc.)

 - There is a duty imposed on a company or individual to protect the injured party by virtue of a contract between that person or entity and the property owner or manager.
-(This theory may allow a victim of the crime to sue a security company or other entity that owes a contractual duty to the property owner/manager because the victim is a “Third Party Beneficiary” to that contract.)
+(This theory may allow a victim of the crime to sue a security company or another entity that owes a contractual duty to the property owner/manager because the victim is a “third-party beneficiary” to that contract.)

-Noel Sevastianos of the Rogers Sevastianos & Bante Law Firm has handled a significant amount of negligent security cases – far more than 99% of other lawyers who also do personal injury work.
+Noel Sevastianos of Rogers Sevastianos & Bante LLP has handled a significant amount of negligent security cases – far more than 99% of other lawyers who also do personal injury work.
 Let his experience work for you.

 Don’t be victimized twice.
-You need the legal team of Rogers Sevastianos & Bante – lawyers with a history of handling and winning these cases.
-You can contact us online or schedule a free initial consultation by calling 314-485-4002.
+You need the legal team of Rogers Sevastianos & Bante LLP – lawyers with a history of handling and winning these cases.
+You can contact us online or schedule a free initial consultation by calling (314) 354-8484.